markwest1972/johnny_five_intro/excercises/02_simple_led_blink.md

 #### Step 2 : Install Johnny-Five ####

 The Node.js installation includes the npm package manager.
 This can be used to download and install node modules such as Johnny-Five.
 1. Create a directory for all your Johnny-Five examples.
 2. Create a package called "package.json" in the above directory.
 3. Populate the "package.json" files as follows:
-     ```javascript
+    ```json
     {
-         "name": "johnny_five_intro",
+        "name": "johnny-five-intro",
         "version": "1.0.0"
-     }
-     ```
+    }```
 4. Open a command prompt and run the following command in the directory containing the "package.json" file: `npm install johnny-five --save`.

 The folder where you ran the npm command now contains a folder called _node_modules_.
 This folder contains the Johnny-Five code and all of it's dependancies.
 The package.json has also been updated to include a dependancy reference to Johnny-Five, making your code portable, as running `npm install` in the same directory as a package.json file will download all the dependancies described in the file.